APIs: Send HTTP Request

 Beware that json format does not accept double quotes inside the double quotes.
 See example below.

-Since you may be getting this data dynamically from a website or from a user input (in case you use parameters or data table references), you may want to first replace double quotes by single quotes using Format Data building block, as shown below:
+Since you may be getting this data dynamically from a website or from a user input (in case you use parameters or table references), you may want to first replace double quotes by single quotes using Format Data building block, as shown below: